Choose which speakers to use in Music on Mac

 If you’re using HomePod: Make sure your HomePod is turned on and connected to your Wi-Fi network.
-See the Apple Support article If HomePod mini or HomePod isn’t responding.
+See the Apple Support article If HomePod or HomePod mini isn’t responding.

-If you still can’t choose your remote speakers, or need more information about setting up your AirPort Express, Apple TV, or AirPlay-enabled device, see the documentation that came with it or visit the AirPort Support website.
+If you still can’t choose your remote speakers, or need more information about setting up your AirPort Express, Apple TV or AirPlay-enabled device, see the documentation that came with it or visit the AirPort Support website.

 If there’s a problem with an AirPlay device

 If the AirPlay button changes to , there’s a problem with an AirPlay device.

 In the Music app on your Mac, click the AirPlay button at the top of the Music window to open the AirPlay menu.

 : You need to enter a password to connect to the speaker.

 : You’ve selected a device but haven’t entered its password.

 If you see a dash (–) next to the device, click it to attempt to reconnect the device.